jobiols/odoo-addons/rest_lead_api/readme/CONFIGURE.rst

-The api key and the user must be provided in the configuration file under the section api_key_API_KEY.
-The key must be in the header of the REST request and the user must exist in odoo and have the necessary permissions for the crm model.
+The api key and the user must be provided in the configuration file.
+And this key must be in the header of the REST request the user must exist in odoo and have the necessary permissions for the crm model.

-in odoo.conf add for instance:
+In odoo.conf add for instance:

 .. code-block:: ini

-    [api_key_API_KEY]
-    key=1234567890
-    user=admin
+    rest_api_key = 1234567890
+    rest_api_user = admin

-in the REST request add the key in headers
+In the REST request add the key in headers.

 .. code-block:: bash